 Pasta in Green Sauce

 Pasta in Green Sauce is an easy, delicious way to get the family eating their greens!
-This vibrant pasta is packed with nutrients, and perfect for picky eaters.
-It’s savoury but fresh flavour will have your little ones asking for seconds without realizing they’re enjoying a serving of spinach.
-Whether you’re looking for a quick weeknight dinner or a creative way to add more greens to their diet, this kid friendly pasta in green sauce recipe is an easy solution!
+This vibrant pasta is packed with spinach, and perfect for picky eaters.
+It’s savoury but fresh flavour will have your little ones asking for seconds without realizing they’re enjoying a serving of leafy greens.
+Whether you’re looking for a quick weeknight dinner or a creative way to add more greens to their diet, this kid-friendly pasta in green sauce recipe is an easy solution!

 Ingredients in green pasta sauce